bertomartin/nickjj.github.io/courses/docker-for-devops-from-development-to-production.md

 - Over 110 lectures and 7.5 hours of content!
 - Learn how to deploy web applications with Docker
 - Ability to serve your web app securely over SSL (HTTPS)
-- Apply with confidence for DevOps positions at software companies
+- Confidence to apply for DevOps positions at software companies

 #### What is the target audience?